 Even if you hate waking up in the wee hours of the morning, the tremendous view of the soft glow reflecting off the stone pagodas, stupas, and statues will be well worth your while.
 (And, plus, you’ll have more time for the rest of the day to experience the breadth of the city.)

 Exploring this large temple complex is best done at a relaxed pace.
-Keep on the lookout for the three-story pagoda adorned with four lions—representing joy, anger, sadness, and happiness—and the cave to the right of the temple that features the Gulbeop Buddhist Sanctum.
+Keep on the lookout for the three-story pagoda adorned with four lions, representing joy, anger, sadness, and happiness.
+You’ll also want to check out the cave to the right of the temple that features the Gulbeop Buddhist Sanctum.

 Getting to Haedong Yonggungsa Temple: Take Subway Line 2 to Haeundae Station.
 Use Exit 7 and transfer to Bus 181.
 Get off at Yonggungsa Temple Bus Stop, about 12 minutes away.
 From the bus stop, it’s about a 15-minute walk to the temple itself.